We may earn a commission when you click on the affiliate links in this post.

 Frequently Asked Questions

 Creamed corn is an acquired taste usually.
 Most canned varieties don’t have cream in them.
-Which leaves about half the fresh corn kernels creamed or pureed and the other half of the can are left whole.
 Homemade creamed corn has you put the corn kernels in the cream sauce or white sauce.

 Creamed corn is a classic favorite side dish!
 Enjoy it year round as a holiday side dish with turkey and ham or in the summer time with BBQ chicken or pork, as well as potlucks.
-Either way, this creamed corn will be your best side dish yet!
+Whatever the occasion, this creamed corn will be your best side dish yet!

 You can, but it is better warmed up.
-With our recipe, you will need to cook the ingredients in the slow cooker to help them melt and blend together.
+With our recipe, you will cook the ingredients in the slow cooker to help them melt and blend together.

 When ready to reheat, place in a large skillet, a microwaveable bowl, or a slow cooker to slowly reheat until warmed through.